sukh2929/dsci532-group3/README.md

 ## Get Involved

 We are always looking for feedback and contributors!

+In second milestone, the main comparison functionality of the "Region" tab was incorporated into landing page to limit the scope of having to build two tabs.
+Potential functionality to add for the future include:

+- ability to select countries on the map by clicking as a more intuitive alternative than typing in the country field
+- exploring ways to speed up the page load time (loading widget currently implemented)

 The next feature we are hoping to build is a second tab with all the features outlined in the app sketch image directly above.
 You can run the app locally and contribute by:
 1. Forking this repo
 2. Downloading the environment in the `environment.yaml` file
 3. Adding your improvements to the `app.py` file in the `src` folder